Early state housing

 Lenient state lending in the 1920s – workers could borrow 95 percent of the cost of a house – caused a suburban building boom.
 This receded with the Great Depression of the 1930s.

-The first Labour government wanted to provide homes and stability for people left jobless after the Depression.
+The first Labour Government, led by Michael Joseph Savage, wanted to provide homes and stability for people left jobless after the Depression.
 They loaned money for private house purchases and built houses for the public to rent.
 The 5,000th state house was built in 1939.
 Architects provided 400 different designs, and no two homes were exactly alike.

-After World War II, 10,000 state houses a year were being built.
+After World War II, 10,000 state houses a year were being built by the Government.
 Whole suburbs were laid out, shops and amenities erected and open space landscaped.

-Materials shortages led the government to import 500 pre-cut houses from Austria.
-They also launched a 'group building' scheme, underwriting new houses built to government designs.
-The result was multi-units made of cheaper materials like fibrolite, which lacked privacy.
+Materials shortages led the Government to import 500 pre-cut houses from Austria.
+They also launched a 'group building' scheme, underwriting new houses built to Government designs.
+The result was multi-unit buildings made of cheaper materials like fibrolite, which lacked privacy.

 1970s - today

 The Housing Corporation was formed in 1974 following an inquiry into state housing.
 The Corporation built in inner-city areas and developed different housing types, such as cluster housing.